Grasscutters/Grasscutter/README.md

 You might want to use this command (`java -jar grasscutter.jar -handbook`) in a cmd that is in the grasscutter folder.
 It will create a handbook file (GM Handbook.txt) where you can find the item IDs for stuff you want

+You may want to use this command (`java -jar grasscutter.jar -gachamap`) to generate a mapping file for the gacha record subsystem.
+The file will be generated to `GRASSCUTTER_RESOURCE/gcstatic` folder.
+Otherwise you may only see number IDs in the gacha record page.

 There is a dummy user named "Server" in every player's friends list that you can message to use commands.
 Commands also work in other chat rooms, such as private/team chats. to run commands ingame, you need to add prefix `/` or `!` such as `/pos`

 | Commands       | Usage                                             | Permission node           | Availability | description                                                  | Alias                                           |